 One of the advantages of making your own jacks is that you can make special jacks for special-needs players.
 A friend with back issues wanted a jack that he could pick up with his magnetic boule lifter.
-Here is my prototype, made from a battered old wooden jack.
-I simply installed six small screws (#4 x 3/8″).
-It works great.
+I took a wooden ball and predrilled 14 holes into it, not too deep, and then drove finishing nails into the holes.

 Last year one of our senior players began to experience the effects of age-related macular degeneration.
-She could play if we used our brightest-colored jack, but it occurred to me that a larger jack would also help.
+She could see the jack if we used our brightest-colored jack, but it occurred to me that a larger jack would also help.

 I ordered a pack of 1-3/4″ wooden balls from amazon.com.
 (The packaging describes the balls as 1.7in | 44mm.)
 The size was good— bigger than an ordinary jack, but not too big.
 Here is a picture of the two sizes of wooden balls along with a 75mm boule.